sauravmishra1710/sauravmishra1710/README.md

 ### Hi there 🙋‍♂️ 👨🏼‍💻

 I'm Saurav!
 I'm a Senior Software Engineer majorly working in C#.Net and in the healthcare IT domain.
-Very much keen to work & contribute to the AI and Computer Vision aspect in the Healthcare domain. :construction_worker: :hospital:
+Very much keen to work & contribute to the AI and Computer Vision space in the Healthcare domain. :construction_worker: :hospital:

 - :computer: I’m currently working on: 👨🏼‍💻